smxi/acxi/README.txt

 find files) were moved from *nix commands to Perl native commands in version 3, which should make acxi fully platform agnostic.

+* AAC/M4A encoding requires: ffmpeg with either native aac codec, or libfdk_aac (best) (Debian/Ubuntu package libfdk-aac2).

+* MP3 encoding requires: lame and flac (if source file is a flac, MP3 encoding does not support wav or raw formats).

 * Ogg encoding requires oggenc (Debian/Ubuntu package: vorbis-tools).

 * Opus encoding requires opusenc (Debian/Ubuntu package: opus-tools).

-* MP3 encoding requires: lame and flac (if source file is a flac, MP3 encoding does not support wav or raw formats).

 * SHN -> FLAC conversion requires the codec 'shorten' and ffmpeg.